Teaching Professor of Arabic Shakir Mustafa explains the term "Daesh" referring to the Islamic State group and what its origins are. ..

 Ph.D., 1991, International Relations

+He holds the M.A.L.D. and Ph.D. degrees from the Fletcher School of Law and Diplomacy, Tufts University and B.S. from the U.S. Coast Guard Academy.
 Dr. Flynn has presented expert congressional testimony before the U.S. Senate and U.S. House of Representatives on 28 occasions.
-A dynamic and accomplished public speaker, he has delivered keynote addresses at more then one hundred international and national conferences.
-Dr. Flynn is a frequent media commentator and has appeared on Meet the Press, 60 Minutes, The News Hour, The Today Show, the Charlie Rose Show, CNN and on National Public Radio.
-He has written two of the most widely-cited books on homeland security: The Edge of Disaster: Rebuilding a Resilient Nation (Random House, 2007) and America the Vulnerable (HarperCollins 2004).
+He has delivered keynote addresses at more then one hundred international and national conferences and is a frequent media commentator with appearances on Meet the Press, 60 Minutes, The News Hour, The Today Show, the Charlie Rose Show, CNN and on National Public Radio.
+He has written two of the most widely-cited books on homeland security: The Edge of Disaster: Rebuilding a Resilient Nation (Random House, 2007) and America the Vulnerable (HarperCollins, 2004).
 Five of his articles have been published in the prestigious journal, Foreign Affairs.
 Excerpts of his books have been featured in Time, as the cover story for U.S. News & World Report, and as the subject of two CNN documentaries.